-Dining at Walt Disney World is a big part of the fun of a Disney vacation.
+Dining at Walt Disney World is a big part of any Disney vacation.

-With over 100 restaurants from which to choose, however, it can get a little overwhelming trying to pick the five or six table service restaurants that you may get a chance to visit during your WDW vacation.
-Not all Disney World restaurants are created equal and while there are some very good table service restaurants at Walt Disney World, there is also a handful that I would definitely avoid.
+With over 100 restaurants from which to choose, it can get a little overwhelming trying to pick the five or six table service restaurants that you may get a chance to visit during your Walt Disney World vacation.
+Not all Disney restaurants are created equal and while there are some very good table service restaurants at Walt Disney World, there are several that stand out among the crowd for one reason or another.

-Having said all that, as a regular visitor to Walt Disney World since it first opened, I have tried virtually every restaurant there (usually more than once) and I definitely have my go-to list of favourites.
-I am not including character dining or dinner shows in this list; these are my personal favourite restaurants for straight-up table service dining at Walt Disney World.
+As a regular visitor to Walt Disney World since it first opened, I have visited virtually every restaurant (usually more than once) and I definitely have my go-to list of favorites.
+I am not including character dining or dinner shows in this list; these are my personal favorite restaurants for straight-up table service dining at Walt Disney World.

-My Top 10 Favourite Table Service Restaurants at Walt Disney World
+My Top 10 Favorite Table Service Restaurants at Walt Disney World